Fill out the brief form below for access to the free report.

 In times of hardship, a parent’s first instinct is to comfort their child.
 However, navigating discussions about sadness or loss with a child can be challenging.
 Literature can be a wonderful resource for opening up a dialogue.
 Books help translate difficult concepts into more relatable terms and empower children to express their feelings.
 For a child suffering from homesickness, separation anxiety or loss, reading can be a great source of comfort.

 Often the simple act of snuggling up and reading together can make a child feel safe and at ease.
-Whether your child needs help coping with the death of a family member or reassurance of how much he or she is loved, books are powerful communication tools and summer is a great time to make reading a priority.
+Whether your child needs help coping with the death of a family member or reassurance of how much he or she is loved, books are powerful communication tools.
 Here are Mrs. Laura Bush’s favorite comfort books:

 What Have You Lost by Naomi Shihab Nye